Jaimomar99/DeepLocPro_model/README.md

 # DeepLocPro
 DeepLocPro predicts the subcellular localization of prokaryotic proteins.
 It can differentiate between 6 different localizations: Cytoplasm, Cytoplasmic membrane, Periplasm, Outer membrane, Cell wall and surface, and extracellular space.

+**This repository contains the Python implementation and training code for the DeepLocPro model.** If you are looking for the prediction service to process protein sequences, please go to https://services.healthtech.dtu.dk/services/DeepLocPro-1.0/ or https://biolib.com/KU/DeepLocPro/.

 Please cite:

 ### Predicting the subcellular location of prokaryotic proteins.